sscobici/Symphonia/symphonia-check/README.md

 # Any of the above commands, using a specific reference decoder (--ref <decoder>).
 symphonia-check --ref flac /path/to/flac/file

+# Test demuxer output for a single file or folder against mediainfo CLI's output.
+symphonia-check --ref mediainfo /path/to/folder
 ```

 ### Interpreting Results